radx98/hole-gpt/spec.md

    * Clicking them switches back to those branches and shows one column they lead to but none of the further columns.
    * The top bar updates to reflect the new active branch.
 8. The page itself does not scroll vertically.
 Each column is its own vertical scroll container, scrolling independently.
 The currently active column has a floating linear input at the bottom that stays within the viewport as the column's content scrolls.
 9. Horizontally, columns form a stack from left (root) to right (deepest node).
-Columns are positioned with a constant 40px horizontal offset, creating an overlapping layout.
-The layout shows as many full columns as fit in the center, with columns that overflow at the viewport edges displaying 40px peeks showing their actual content.
+Columns normally follow each other side by side (~768px apart), but are constrained at viewport edges by a 40px standard offset, creating an overlapping layout at the edges.
+The layout shows as many full columns as fit in the center.
+At the left edge, columns are clamped to positions `40px × z_index` (0px, 40px, 80px, etc.), and at the right edge to `viewport_width - 40px × number_of_columns_from_the_right`.
+Columns at viewport edges display 40px-wide peeks showing their actual content.
 Clicking a partially visible column scrolls it into full view.

 ---